Video, audio clips claim Assam cop tortured by colleagues before death, car stationary during 'accident' | Politics

 They were engaged in an altercation after Rabha had seized country boats with machines fitted illegally and over alleged harassment of the people of Bhuyan's constituency by her.

-As the leaked audio tape had led to a furore, the CM had then said that an elected representative must be given due respect.
+As the leaked audio tape had led to a furore, Chief Minister Himanta Biswa Sarma had then said that an elected representative must be given due respect.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)